cn00/unity-tutorials/README.md

 # Basics 04: Measuring Performance

 [This is the fourth tutorial in a series about learning the basics of working with Unity.](https://catlikecoding.com/unity/tutorials/basics/measuring-performance/) It's an introduction to measuring performance.
-We'll also add the ability to morph from function one to another to our function library.
+We'll also add the ability to morph functions to our function library.

 ## License